GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 **e.g. Adafruit KB2040 / Sparkfun Pro Micro RP2040 / Boardsource Blok / Elite-Pi / Sea-Picro**

 Copy the **klor** folder into the **keyboards** directory of your qmk installation.\
-Than use [QMK MSYS](https://msys.qmk.fm/) (or the command line tool of your choice) to compile it with this command.\
+Then use [QMK MSYS](https://msys.qmk.fm/) (or the command line tool of your choice) to compile it with this command:

 ``qmk compile -kb klor/rp2040 -km default``